 But there is hope on the horizon.
 Today, expert legal advice – like so many services – can be secured faster online and at a fraction of the cost that a traditional law firm would charge.

-As a legal comparison site we see lots of requests for legal help from UK startups.
+As a legal comparison site, we receive many requests for legal help from UK startups.
 In our experience, the following are the most common legal mistakes startups make.

 1. Failing to have a Shareholder or Partnership Agreement